 During your next appointment, your dentist will remove the temporary bridge and affix the permanent one in place with a special dental cement.
 They will shape the tooth to suit your bite and ensure you are comfortable with it.

-Dental implants are affixed into the bone below the gum line, and some people prefer not to do this procedure.
-Also, implants are not suitable for those with poor gum or jaw health. - A full smile and confidence
+• Avoids an implant: Dental implants are affixed to the bone below the gum line, and some people prefer not to do this procedure.
+Also, implants are not suitable for those with poor gum or jaw health.

 How much does a dental bridge cost?